Welcome to today's edition of the Rush 24-7 podcast.

 And he knows how off-subject it is.

-These people, I'm telling you, will wreck the country in order to get their power back, and then they'll do what they think they have to do to fix the country later, but they will do that.
+These people, I'm telling you, will wreck the country in order to get their power back.

 They will tear this country apart.

-They don't care what they have to do to get their power back, and this is just an example of it.
+They don't care what they have to do to get their power back.

-Here's Frank and Scratton, Pennsylvania.
+Here's Frank in Scranton, Pennsylvania.

 Welcome, sir.

-Hey Rush, how are you doing?
+Hey, Rush, how are you doing?

 I'm just fine.

-What about all these other countries like you know, North Korea, Iran, Al Qaeda, who are spying on us through the same means, and the Democrats aren't doing anything about it.
+What about all these other countries like North Korea, Iran, Al-Qaeda, who are spying on us through the same means?

 They're not even bringing it up.

-Well um well it doesn't help them to bring it up.
+Well, it doesn't help them to bring it up.

-We have people, you know, uh intercepting our electronic communications uh from other countries, and do they care about that?
+We have people intercepting our electronic communications from other countries.

-No, wait, don't you you have to you have to understand where we're coming from here.
+You have to understand where we're coming from here.

-Who you have to understand who these people are.
+You have to understand who these people are.

-These people do you it may surprise you.
+These people, it may surprise you.

-There I talked to David Horowitz.
+I talked to David Horowitz.

-He told me of the 400,000 higher institution professors, that there are at least 50,000 who are anti-America, who have chosen Al-Qaeda, who routinely root for this country's defeat openly, not in a clandestine way, and it may be more than 50,000.
+He told me of the 400,000 higher institution professors that there are at least 50,000 who are anti-American, who have chosen al-Qaeda, who routinely root for this country's defeat openly, not in a clandestine way.

 There are plenty of people in this country that hate it.

-There are people in this country, and it's it I don't want to go into the reasons for it because we've done it for 18 years, but just the sum total is this country's guilty.
+There are people in this country, and I don't want to go into the reasons for it because we've done it for 18 years, but just the sum total is this country's guilty.

 We deserve to have our military sabotage.

-It's unfair that a nation should be as powerful and rich as we are, because the only way it could have happened is if we've stolen it from the rest of the world.
+It's unfair that a nation should be as powerful and rich as we are because the only way it could have happened is if we've stolen it from the rest of the world.

-And now we are destroying the world with global warming with our own prosperity.
+And now we are destroying the world with global warming, with our own prosperity.

 There are more people in this country who believe that than you would care to admit.

-And so when you wonder, well, where's the concern for our they hope that we lose.
+And so when you wonder, well, where's the concern for our ability?

-They reside on the left and the left and a way out left and a far gone left, the insane left, lunatic fringe left.
+They reside on the left and the left and a way out left and a fargone left, the insane left, lunatic fringe left.

 They're way, way out there.

-And the left, you know, it just keeps going all the way to infinity, and they're on their way to reaching it.
+And the left, you know, just keeps going all the way to infinity, and they're on their way to reaching it.

 Mark my words.